nikwl/kinect-toolbox/README.md

 # kinect-toolbox
 ## Overview
 This is a set of helper functions that I wrote to make using the Microsoft Kinect V2 with python easier.
 In my opinion the "C++ like" terminology of the pylibfreenect2 library is cumbersome and difficult.
 With this wrapper the kinect can be used more like a cv2 webcam.
 Provides methods to get color, depth, registered color, registered depth, and ir images, record video, get point clouds (quickly), create synthetic depth images, and select and return a region of interest.
-Point cloud acceleration methods are based partially on this [stack overflow question](https://stackoverflow.com/questions/41241236/vectorizing-the-kinect-real-world-coordinate-processing-algorithm-for-speed) asked by user Logic1, which I thought was really neat.

-### Updates:
-#### 8-23-20
-* Added the ability to operate in headless mode.
-Connect the Kinect to a server and collect data remotely!
+Credit for point cloud acceleration methods goes to stackoverflow user [Logic1](https://stackoverflow.com/questions/41241236/vectorizing-the-kinect-real-world-coordinate-processing-algorithm-for-speed).

 ## Installation
 1) [Install libfreenect2](https://github.com/OpenKinect/libfreenect2)